 It is a sad fact that in the UK at the moment anyone can call themselves a dog behaviourist so I

 highly recommend that you only approach someone who is properly qualified to offer you

 I have a Diploma in Canine Behaviour from the International School for Canine Psychology and Behaviour

 (ISCP).
 All ISCP graduates sign a Charter which focusses on treating all clients and their dogs with respect, compassion

 and understanding and we all agree to use only positive methods in our work with dogs.
-It will be my aim to teach you and your dog using only positive, reward based training methods.
+I will teach you and your dog using only positive, reward based training methods.
+I will not

 use any method that involves causing pain, distress or fear to your dog.